 We’re trailblazing and setting the rules and, yet, we are also a little sad about our own youth of hand-cranked car windows being gone.
 My kids will probably never drive a car with hand-cranked windows.
 And I’m OK with that.
 What I’m even more OK with is when my preschool-age children have questions about the world, they tell me to ask my phone.
 I could send them to the library, sure.
 But why?
 My phone has the answers.
 That’s amazing!
 That’s ripped from the future.
 They recognize the power of technology.

 The questions in my house usually revolve around animals.
 What do alligators eat?
-Are there any birds who hibernate?
-What are baby pteranodons called?
+Are there any birds that hibernate?
+What do you call baby pteranodons?
 I noticed that, curiously, my kids very rarely ask the annoying “why” question that kids their age are notorious for.
 When my daughter asked me a few of those in a row the other day, it struck me how odd that was.
 Then I realized: I’m well-read and I’ve taught them to consult a resource to find an answer.
 They like the process of gaining knowledge!
 Do I sometimes regret that they won’t grow up thinking that rain comes from the Man In The Moon crying or some other childhood myth?
 I don’t think they are without storytelling and symbolism in their lives.
 Their lack of tree forts isn’t ruining them forever.

 Don’t get me wrong.
 Sometimes, as parents, my wife and I disagree over our own family policy on screen time.
 Some nights, videos on Daddy’s phone substitute for books.
 (Gasp!)
-My kids don’t own their own handheld video console like others their age do.
-Most importantly, they’re rarely left alone with a device and they’re always monitored because we don’t use parental control software.
+My kids don’t own their own handheld video consoles like others their age do.
+Most importantly, we rarely leave them alone with a device.
+We always monitor them because we don’t use parental control software.

 A version of this first appeared on Newfangled Dad.